 Exploring Alaska is an adventure.
 We were able to make our adventure possible by saving and by combining some

-Let’s start with the flightseeing trip.
+Let's start with the flightseeing trip.
 We took the early morning train from Anchorage to Talkeetna, where we met the flightseeing crew.
-K2 Aviation provides flying tours of the mountains around Denali.
+K2 Aviation provides flying tours of the mountains around Denali along with glacier tours.

 With a length of 44 mi (71 km), the Kahiltna Glacier is the longest glacier in the Alaska Range.

-Mendenhall Glacier is about 12 miles (19 km) from downtown Juneau in the southeast area of the U.S. state of Alaska
+While we learned about glaciers during our flight with K2 Aviation, Mendenhall Glacier delivered the “up-close” view of an active glacier.
+Ice formation glittered and shined even on an overcast day.
+The Menndenhall Glacier is about 12 miles (19 km) from downtown Juneau in the southeast area of the U.S. state of Alaska.

 The retreat of the Mendenhall Glacier and other glaciers in the area is believed by some to be a result of broader retreat and breakup of the Juneau Icefield.

 The river of ice is stunning and the short trail is well worth the effort to see this unique slice of nature.
 Afterwards, take a few minutes for an educational session at the Mendenhall Glacier Visitors Center.